geekydeepanshu/geekydeepanshu/README.md

 - 👀 I’m interested in Internet Of Things, Competitive Programming, Software Development.
 - 🌱 I’m currently learning C++ Language.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to write me on saini1234deepanshu@gmail.com
+- 📫 You can write me on saini1234deepanshu@gmail.com

 <!---
 geekydeepanshu/geekydeepanshu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.